richb-hanover/CeroWrtScripts/README.md

 * -p | --ping: Host to ping to measure latency (default - gstatic.com)
 * -n | --number: Number of simultaneous sessions (default - 5 sessions)

-The output shows the one-way download and upload speed, along with a summary of latencies, including min, max, average, median, and 10th and 90th percentiles so you can get a sense of the distribution.
+The output shows separate (one-way) download and upload speed, along with a summary of latencies, including min, max, average, median, and 10th and 90th percentiles so you can get a sense of the distribution.
 The tool also displays the percent packet loss.
 The example below shows two measurements, bad and good.

 On the left is a test run without SQM.
 Note that the latency gets huge (greater than 5 seconds), meaning that network performance would be terrible for anyone else using the network.